doruksayn/Obstacle-Smash-Runner/Readme.md

 Obstacle Smash Runner
 ----------------
-<p>Obstacle Smash Runnes is a Hyper-Casual 3D Platformer Race Game.<p>
+<p>Obstacle Smash Runner is a simple yet challenging hyper-casual game where players must time their moves perfectly to pass through obstacles and reach the highest score possible.
+The gameplay focuses on precision, timing, and quick reflexes.<p>
 <markdown-accessiblity-table data-catalyst=""><table>
 <thead>
 <tr>